PS5 DualSense Edge - The Best Pro Controller Is Here?

 The bottom line is that Edge is loudly announced to be the new standard for a pro gaming controller.

-Specs and capabilities sound amazing, but there is really no innovation at all.
+Specs and capabilities sound amazing, but there is no innovation.
 We’ve seen all that on other brands.

 Yet the power of the Sony brand and the DualSense controller are undeniable, and maybe cutting-edge haptics and adaptive triggers are enough for innovation.